Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 without quorum-aligned verified export signatures, the export must not be treated as complete and must retry or expire under transaction rules.

+The fallback/non-fallback decision is itself ledger-defining.
+A local node may diagnose that progress looks unlikely from its current peer view, but it must not close with fallback solely because local previous-proposer or peer-position counts are low while proofed sidecar material already meets the entropy gate.
+Local observations can bound waits; they cannot bypass available quorum material.

+There is still a bounded consensus-edge residual: one node may observe a quorum-aligned sidecar before its deadline while another times out and builds the fallback pseudo.
+Validation resolves that as ordinary ledger disagreement.
+Eliminating it entirely would require making the accept/fallback decision itself part of the agreed consensus object.
+The rule here is therefore narrower and
+enforceable: no additional node-local shortcut may create fallback before the sidecar gate has had its bounded chance to use proofed/quorum material.

 ## Core Invariants

 1. Core consensus remains keyed by the transaction set.